 Stan is a partner at Pillsbury Winthrop Shaw Pittman, LLC and leader of Pillsbury’s Emerging Growth & Venture Capital Group.
 The son of missionaries, Stan spent much of his childhood in Brazil.
 He brings significant managerial expertise to the board of Hope Unlimited.

-Neil Greenhalgh is a Health Care Director of A Care Facility in the UK.
+Neil Greenhalgh is a former Health Care Director of A Care Facility in the UK.
 He lives with his wife Kay in Harrogate England.
 For many years Neil has had a desire to help restore the lives of abused and vulnerable children, so that they can embrace a life full of promise, love and healing, and thus a future worth living and help return the Hope that had been so cruelly stolen.

 Casey brings management experience and an insightful perspective on donor relations to the board.
 She is a constant voice for thoughtful, comprehensive care for children society has ignored.
 After spending ten years in the hospitality and event industry, she now works in the home full-time.
 A graduate of Stanford University, she lives in Menlo Park, CA with her husband, Kevin, and their two children.
+Currently, she is on sabbatical until October 2021.

 Sean is a senior partner at PricewaterhouseCoopers.
 His connection with orphans and vulnerable children began along a dirt road in Honduras in 2002.
 Since then, he seeks to use his strong business and leadership experiences to bring excellence to the life transformation of orphans.